-- DIGITALIZED PROCESSES- All processes should be scanned and sent to firstname.lastname@example.org, preferably in a SINGLE file, in PDF format, by applicant, who must respect the order of the documents as they appear in the table below (document list).
+- DIGITALIZED PROCESSES- All processes should be scanned in a SINGLE file, in PDF format, by applicant, who must respect the order of the documents as they appear in the table below (document list).
 The process will follow for due consideration of our responsible committee.
-This new procedure aims to facilitate and streamline the analysis process, but does not replace or eliminate the need to send the paper documentation in case of and after proper approval, a condition that is fundamental for sending the final certificate of approval.
-Please send all the documentation in simple copies, legible, without any bookbinding, without staples, or other kinds of plastic or metal supplies.
-Thank you for your collaboration.
+This procedures aims to facilitate and streamline the analysis process, but does not replace or eliminate the need to send the paper documentation in case of and after proper approval, a condition that is fundamental for sending the final certificate of approval.

-- PAYMENT- After sending the scanned documentation by email and the confirmation of our receipt, the applicant will have a maximum period of 1 week to send the respective proof of payment.
+- DONATION - After sending the scanned documentation by email and the confirmation of our receipt, the applicant will have a maximum period of 1 week to send the respective proof of the donation made.
 Otherwise, the process will not proceed to the next phases of commission review and eventual issuance of the respective certificate in case of approval.

 - VALIDITY OF PASSPORTS- Passports of applicants with validity less than 6 months will not be accepted.